yerminal/Basic_Socket_Messaging/README.md

 ```bash
 ./server 8080
 ```
-Usage: ./server port
+Usage: `./server port`

-If you want the port automatically selected, enter port 0.
+If you want the port automatically selected, enter `port` 0.

 You can run up to 3 clients at a time.
-If you want to increase the max client, you should alter the macro "MAX_CLIENT" in server.cpp.
+If you want to increase the max client, you should alter the macro `MAX_CLIENT` in server.cpp.

-If you have a "Binding is failed." error, try to run**
+If you have `Binding server address is failed.` error, try to run:
 ```bash
 kill $(lsof -t -i:8080)
 ```